CDCgov/prime-reportstream/prime-router/docs/proposals/secrets-management.md

 ## Goals

-Secrets management can viewed from the perspective of two different user archetypes.
+Secrets management can be viewed from the perspective of two different user archetypes.
 As a dev-ops engineer, I would like to have a vault for data-hub's secrets.
 As a security official, I would like this vault to be secure and auditable.

 Our current goals for secrets management fall under the following requirements: